-The Company has adopted a policy (the "Majority Voting Policy") that requires any nominee for election as a director who receives a greater number of votes "withheld" than votes "for" his election, to tender his or her resignation to the Chair of the Board of Directors promptly following the Meeting.
+The Company has adopted a policy (the "Majority Voting Policy") that requires any nominee for election as a director who receives a greater number of votes "withheld" than votes "for" such nominee's election to tender their resignation to the Chair of the Board of Directors promptly following the Meeting.
 The Corporate Governance and Nominating Committee will consider the resignation and make a recommendation to the Board.
+The Board will generally be expected to accept the resignation, except in situations where it determines that exceptional circumstances would warrant the applicable director to continue to serve on the Board.
 The Board of Directors will make its final decision and announce the decision in a news release within 90 days following the Meeting.
 The applicable director will not participate in any deliberations regarding such directors' resignation offer.
 This policy does not apply if there is a contested director election.